-This six-month residency will provide time, space, and access to resources for mid-career arts writers to further develop their curatorial and critical writing, conduct research, while engaging with artists-in-residence and programs in Visual + Digital Arts.
-This residency is suited to arts writers focused on the development of a substantial project resulting in an external publication, presentation, or exhibition with a strong critical arts writing component.
-Writers are encouraged to meet with artists-in-residence, share their work in the form of readings and presentations, and engage with curatorial and artistic staff at Banff Centre in the development of their external project.
+This residency will provide time and space for mid-career arts writers to develop a critical writing project and conduct research while engaging with artists-in-residence and programs in Visual + Digital Arts.
+The residency is suited to arts writers focused on the development of a substantial project resulting in an external publication.
+Writers are encouraged to meet with artists-in-residence to extend their networks, share their work in the form of readings, presentations, or workshops, and engage with curatorial and artistic staff at Banff Centre in the development of their external project.

 What does the program offer?

 Residencies offer structured programs where artists, curators, and other arts professionals come together to create work and discuss pertinent themes in contemporary artistic practice.
-Scheduled programming is light and designed to allow for ample research and writing, and time to collaborate with the creative community at Banff Centre.
+Scheduled programming is designed to allow for self-directed research and project development, and time to collaborate with the creative community at Banff Centre.